MrBisquit/GiveMyPCAName/README.md

 # GiveMyPCAName
-A very simple app that can be used to rename a PC from a collection of random names.
+A simple app that can be used to rename a PC from a collection of random names.